chinapedia/wikipedia.abstract.en/Page/Penguin.md

 Etymology

-Penguin_in_Antarctica_jumping_out_of_the_water.jpgs (_Aptenodytes forsteri_) in Antarctica.]]
+s (_Aptenodytes forsteri_) in Antarctica.]]
 The word _penguin_ first appears in the 16th century as a synonym for great auk.[2]
 When European explorers discovered what are today known as penguins in the Southern Hemisphere, they noticed their similar appearance to the great auk of the Northern Hemisphere, and named them after this bird, although they are not closely related.[3]

 The etymology of the word _penguin_ is still debated.
 The English word is not apparently of French,[4] Breton[5] or Spanish[6] origin (the latter two are attributed to the French word "auk"), but first appears in English or Dutch.[7]